 Creating a dream board is very easy and also fun.
 You can involve your spouse and kids on the project too.
 You can have them create their own dream board.
 A family dream board is another great idea.
 You can include things you would like for your family to enjoy together or work towards (a bigger house, a trip to Disney World, the colleges your kids want to go to).

 Here are the items you need to get started on your own personal dream (or vision) board:

 2. A piece of blank paper (at least an 8 1/2 by 11 printer paper or you could use a piece of poster board) You can also use a large cork board and pin items to it if you prefer.
-Or you can use the Notes pages in the back of your annual planner.
-This is what I decided to do this year.
-(If you are looking for a new planner to help you stay on top of everything going on in your life and reach your goals in 2014, I cannot recommend ErinCondren.com’s planners more!
-They are my favorite!
-There are many different colors, patterns and styles to choose from & customize!
-Use my link to get a $10 coupon code towards your first purchase: https://www.erincondren.com/
+Or you can use the Notes pages in the front or back of your annual planner (or use double sided tape to put your printed one from Canva in your planner.)

 3. Glue sticks (or push pins if you are using the cork board method)

 4. Scrapbooking embellishments if you want to get really creative and colorful (alphabet stickers, quote stickers, flowers, hearts, borders, papers)